mharbuz/rlbook-exercises/chapter5.md

 #### Answer

 Visiting one state more than once within one episode is possible only by switching ace from 11 to 1.
 It is not very likely to happen so using every-visit MC shouldn't change result significantly.

+### Exercise 5.3

+What is the backup diagram for Monte Carlo estimation of qπ?

+#### Answer

+Backup diagram is the same as for estimating vπ but it starts in action element (black circle).